Rectal Itching in Dogs

 If it is is because of fissures on the areas around the anus, it can be managed through antibiotic therapies, stool softeners or constant rectal area washing.

 If it is because of food allergies, changes and adjustments can be made to your dog's diet.
-You can also provide your dog allergy supplements that will help relieve the allergy symptoms your dog is having a hard time going through, particularly the itchiness.
+You may also provide your dog allergy supplements that will help relieve the allergy symptoms your dog is having a hard time going through, particularly the itchiness.

 If it is because of fleas, flea control in your dog's entire body will be the best prevention.
-You can consult your vet for any monthly anti-tick and anti-fleas medication.
+You can consult your vet for any monthly anti-tick and anti-flea medication.
 You should also be able to keep your dog away from getting into dirty places and socializing with stray animals.
 Keep your dog's surroundings healthy for him to minimize ticks and fleas.